 The download is a file using zip compression.
 Download the file to your computer and simply double click the file icon to unzip (decompress) the archive.
 Then place the unzipped file where you like to store your documents.

 This database file will work with the Macintosh or Windows version of BRIAN.

 - Windows 7 (SP1+), Windows 8.1, Windows 10

 Mac OS X

-Macintosh users of OS X 10.7 or later will run into issues with Gatekeeper.
+Macintosh users will run into issues with Gatekeeper.
 BRIAN is not a code signed app so Apple will not automatically recognize it as safe for your computer.
 You can find out more about this on Apple's web page regarding Gatekeeper.